DineshPrabhuS/Advanced-C-Lab-Manual/Module 7.md

-EXP NO:1 C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.
+***EXP NO:1*** C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.

 Aim:
 To write a C program for array of structure to check eligibility for the vaccine person age above 6 years of age.

 Algorithm:
-1. Declare structure eligible with age (integer) and n (character array)
+1. Declare structure eligible with members age (integer) and n (character array).
-2. Declare variable e of type eligible
+2. Declare variable e of type eligible.
-3. Input age and name using scanf, store in e
+3. Input age and name using scanf, store in e.age and e.n.
-4. If e.age <= 6
--	Print "Vaccine Eligibility: No"
+4. If e.age <= 6 print "Vaccine Eligibility: No"
-Else
--	Print "Vaccine Eligibility: Yes"
+5. Else print "Vaccine Eligibility: Yes"
-5. Print details (e.age, e.n)
+6. Print e.age and e.n.
-6. Return 0
+7. Return 0.

 Program: